My Approach

 A recipe-sharing web app that a group of friends and I conceived years ago and never quite found the time to build.
 With AI as a force multiplier, I’m finally bringing it to life through Claude Code - playing the role of product owner, designer, and (occasionally) engineer.
 It’s a good reminder of what it feels like to be on the other side of the table from the engineering team.

-Visit live2cook.com →Master Bathroom Redesign
+Visit live2cook.com →PawLog

 A full bathroom renovation planned almost entirely with AI - from layout exploration, product ideas, and materials sourcing to contractor coordination.
 What used to require hiring a designer or spending weeks researching took days, and the outcome is genuinely better for the iteration speed AI enabled.